mediocreatmybest/gaslightingeveryone/README.md

 Located in [git folder](https://github.com/mediocreatmybest/gaslightingeveryone/tree/main/Scripts/git) Some handy options to bulk git pull folders in Linux and Windows.
 Just copy one into base directory of git repository.
-*Feel free to fix by pulling or log issues, I can't promise I will do anything but I'll try*

 ## Docker (Unmaintained)